-Mont Blanc is a white and grey marble that provides a classic look of luxury for any home or business.
-This marble is great for master bathroom vanity tops, bath surrounds, fireplace surrounds, butler's pantries and wash stations.
-If you are looking for an elegant natural stone to complete your home remodeling project, Mont Blanc marble is an excellent choice.
+Mont Blanc is a white and grey quartzite that provides a classic luxury look for any home or business.
+This quartzite is great for master bathroom vanity tops, bath surrounds, fireplace surrounds, butler's pantries, and wash stations.
+If you are looking for an elegant stone to complete your home remodeling project, Mont Blanc quartzite is an excellent choice.

-In addition, marble in general increases the value of your home.
+In addition, quartzite in general increases the value of your home.
 This can be particularly helpful if you decide to sell your home in the future.
-Between the gorgeous appearance of this natural stone and its ability to potentially increase the overall value of your home, Mont Blanc marble us a fantastic option for any home.
-If you install it, it can easily become one of the best investments that you ever make for your home.
-Considering all the positive qualities that Mont Blanc marble brings, it is no surprise that it is highly sought after.
+Between the gorgeous appearance of this natural stone and its ability to potentially increase the overall value of your home, Mont Blanc quartzite is a fantastic option for any home.
+If you install it, it can quickly become one of the best investments that you ever make for your home.
+Considering all the positive qualities that Mont Blanc quartzite brings, it is no surprise that it is highly sought after.

 Material Type: Quartzite

 - Quartzite, not to be confused with quartz, is a natural metamorphic rock.
 Quartzite is a highly sought-after material due to its glassy appearance often resembling marble.

 - 2. Is quartzite and quartz the same material?

 - Quartzite is not the same material as quartz.